 Instructions

-- Pre-heat the oven to 180c.
-In a small bowl combine the olive oil, grated garlic, lemon zest, honey and dried herbs.
-Spread the marinade over the chicken and leave to sit while you prep the potatoes.
+- Marinate the Chicken: In a small bowl, mix the olive oil, grated garlic, lemon zest, honey, Herbes de Provence, and dried basil.
+Coat the chicken breasts evenly with this marinade.
+Let them sit to absorb the flavors while you prepare the potatoes.

 Debs says